Home extensions

 A small modern extension with large glass windows and a patio, surrounded by greenery and traditional brickwork, architecture by Gresford Architects.

-Lavender Grovea two-storey rear extension reconfigured circulation, upgraded thermal performance, and maximised garden views.
+Lavender Grove — a ground floor rear extension reconfigured circulation, upgraded thermal performance, and maximised garden views with a zinc clad extension.

 Bright dining area with large sliding glass doors opening to a garden, featuring a wooden table, chairs, and open shelving, architecture by Gresford Architects.